Winter cropping and the environment

 • Sustainable farming for future generations.

-TIP: Selecting the right paddock, getting crop establishment right and managing grazing stock well goes a long way to helping the environment and meeting the requirements of your regional council and new regulations released by the Ministry for the Environment (MfE).
+TIP: Selecting the right paddock, getting crop establishment right and managing grazing stock well goes a long way to helping the environment and meeting the requirements of your regional council.
+As of October 2024, the New Zealand government Primary Production Select Committee published its final report on Resource Management (Freshwater and other management).
+The intent of the bill is to reduce the 'regulatory burden' on farmers and to repeat aspects of some but not all current intensive regulations.

 SMALL CHANGES CAN MAKE BIG DIFFERENCES WHAT TO DO TODAY